From Start to Finish

 At the start

 We provide bus transportation from El Galpón in Puerto Natales to the starting point in Dos Lagunas.
-The bus trip takes around 30 minutes and the bus leaves Puerto Natales 1 hour befory your start.
+The bus trip takes around 30 minutes and the bus leaves Puerto Natales 1 hour befor your start.

 At the start, you can weigh your backpack and you will receive the first stamp in your Trekking Passport and your orange safety sheet to attach to your backpack.

-Toilets as well as water and a recycling station are available before start.
+Toilets and water are available before start.

 You can start at 08:00, 09:00 or 10:00 on Friday and Saturday.
 Please reserve your start time when you register.